RodrigoPAml/MancoLanguage/README.md

   </tr>
 </table

-Manco is my own compiled programming language made from scratch for fun.
+Manco is my own compiled programming language made from scratch for fun that compiles to a MIPS based assembly architecture.

 No external tools were used like yacc, bison, etc.